 The floppy disk that contains the backed up customer database needs to be transferred to a CF card.
-This procedure converts the customer CS 1000 Release 7.5 software upgrade later in this section.
+This procedure converts the customer database from a 2 MByte floppy disk to CF card, which is restored during the CS 1000 Release 7.5 software upgrade later in this section.
 Avaya recommends using the extra CF card included with the Software Install Kit.